Supra-Labs/supra-dapp-templates/templates/Supra SDK Dapp Template/README.md

 `index.ts`
 The backend server entry point.
 It initializes the Supra client and defines API endpoints for interacting with the Supra blockchain.

-## Contributing
-Feel free to open issues and submit pull requests for improvements and new features.